The Ultimate Hawai’i Volcanoes National Park Adventure Guide

 - If you plan to visit the lava for sunset, make sure you have a flashlight (not your cell phone camera’s light) and extra batteries.
 We recommend a headlamp.

-My dad and I opted to go with a guided hike.
-Have you ever done something and seen other people doing the same activity but in a slightly different way and been thankful you were doing it the way you were?
-Well, that’s how my dad and I felt on our guided hiking tour.
+My dad and I opted to go on a guided hike.
 We saw plenty of people biking and hiking to the lava flow and agreed if we did it over again we’d still go with a guided hike.
 Why opt for a guided hike?
 Here are a few reasons:

 Where to Eat Near Volcanoes National Park

-Just a word of note, there aren’t a ton of dining options in the local area, and there are a lot of tourists.
+Just a word of note, there aren’t a ton of dining options in the local area and there are a lot of tourists.
 I highly recommend making food reservations once you have your trip planning completed.
-There isn’t a main “downtown” area in Volcano, Hawaii; the surrounding community is similar to a rural area on the mainland.
+There isn’t a main “downtown” area in Volcano, Hawai’i, and the surrounding community is similar to a rural area on the mainland.

-The Kilauea Lodge, in Volcano, Hawaii, did not disappoint for breakfast.
-We appreciated how early they opened up (7:30 am daily) so we could get into the park before the crowds.
+The Kilauea Lodge, in Volcano, Hawai’i, did not disappoint for breakfast.
 They have a unique menu for breakfast, lunch, and dinner that is slightly European, yet has local Hawaiian favorites.
 They’re open from 9-2pm and 5-9pm Wednesday through Sunday.

-Tuk Tuk Thai Food Wagon & Cafe Ono came highly recommended to us from both locals and tourists, but since we had a substantial breakfast, we munched on snacks in our car until dinner.
-I’d pack enough food so that you don’t have to leave the park just to get lunch.
-Neither of these restaurants are open for dinner.
+Both Tuk Tuk Thai Food Wagon & Cafe Ono came highly recommended to us by both locals and tourists, but since we had a substantial breakfast, we munched on snacks in our car until dinner.

-Ohelo Cafe offered an excellent dinner for a reasonable price, especially considering there are few other options in the town of Volcano.
+Ohelo Cafe offered an excellent dinner for a reasonable price, especially considering there are few other options in the town of Volcano open past 6pm.
 They have wood-fired pizzas as well as other options and specialize in serving fresh food with a Hawaiian flair.
-They are closed the first Tuesday of every month & reservations are strongly recommended.
+They are closed Tuesdays and Wednesdays and reservations are strongly recommended.

 Packing Food from Hilo

-There are great grocery stores in Hilo; I recommend stocking up on snacks before heading to Volcano.
+There are great grocery stores in Hilo.
+I recommend stocking up on snacks before heading to Volcano.
 Island Naturals has tons of options if you are vegan/gluten-free.
 The Hilo Farmers Market, open 7 days a week, is also an excellent choice for picking up local fresh fruit/vegetables.

-Post visiting the National Park, I recommend a stop at Volcano Winery, which offers tours and tastings by reservation only.
+After visiting the National Park, I recommend a stop at Volcano Winery, which offers tours and tastings by reservation only.
 They carry a traditional Pinot Noir and also offer unique creations like Mele, Mac Nut Honey Wine, and Guava Wine.

 Where to Stay Near Volcanoes National Park